faaabio1618/filippi.dev/reports/liquid_tags_performances.markdown

 ### How much slower?

-The resulting page is slower by 50% in total time, but if we just consider `process_time` (which is a good approximation for how long it takes the server to generate the page) the capture code is faster by a 70% margin.
+The resulting page is slower by 50% in `total` time and 70% in `process_time`.
+The absolute difference is about `0.13` seconds, which is not negligible for a server response.

 ### So I should stop using assign?